 Impact of Gifts

 Myeloma is an incurable disease, making research funding critically important.
 The IU Simon Cancer Center’s myeloma team is taking on myeloma in three ways: laboratory research, clinical trial research and patient advocacy.
+To read more about how Miles for Myeloma funding impact research, please click here.

 The biology of myeloma is extremely complicated and varies widely from patient to patient and within the patient, making it an especially difficult disease to treat.
 Our laboratory research team seeks to better understand myeloma on a cellular level and to unlock the secrets of the relationship between myeloma cells, the bone marrow and the bone.
 We want to discover therapies that will target specific characteristics of the disease.
 For example, we know that because the biological makeup of myeloma cells varies so much between patients, we need drugs that attack many of the different pathways inside the cells that allow them to survive.
 We also need to make the supporting environment — where the cells live — much less hospitable to myeloma cell growth.